sagiweizmann/laravel-webcrawl/README.md

     php artisan serve
 The backend will be accessible at http://localhost:8000.

-Usage
-The backend has one route, /crawl, which handles the crawling process.
-You can initiate a crawl by making a POST request to this endpoint with the necessary parameters.

 ## Frontend (Angular)
 ### Installation
 Navigate to the angular-frontend directory: